 - Having thoughts of "adopting" or otherwise rescuing the student

 - "Reliving" similar experiences of your own

-Additional relevant information is found in the CMU Workplace Violence Policy on the web.
+Additional relevant information is found in the CMU Workplace Violence Policy.
 At the end of the policy are handouts with useful information related to responding to angry, upset or potentially dangerous individuals.

 Adapted with permission from a brochure entitled, "Helping Students in Distress: Tips for Faculty," prepared by Megan Brown, Ph.D., from the Center for Health and Counseling, University of Alaska, Fairbanks.

 Much of this material is from a brochure entitled, "How To Deal With Distressed Students" by the University of Alabama Counseling Center that was disseminated on the AUCCCD list serve on January 17, 2002.
-(RJR July 11, 2002)
+(July 11, 2002)